dib-lab/farm-notes/getting-started.md

 bash Miniconda3-latest-Linux-x86_64.sh
 ```
 and then answer yes to all the questions!

+Log out and log back in again to activate the base conda environment.

 Then set up bioconda ([see docs for more info](https://bioconda.github.io/user/install.html#set-up-channels)):